Capsule wardrobe

-A capsule wardrobe is a small collection of clothes that can be put together in different ways and includes everything you would normally need to wear.
+A capsule wardrobe is a minimalist collection of clothes that can be put together in different ways to cover a variety of outfits and occasions.
 The aim is to have an outfit suitable for any occasion without owning excessive items of clothing.
 This is usually achieved by buying what are considered to be "key" or "staple" items in coordinating colours.
 It has been the subject of several popular television series and appears widely in British and American fashion media.

 Capsule wardrobes appeared in American publications as early as the 1940s as small collections of garments designed to be worn together which harmonize in color and line.
 Susie Faux, owner of London boutique "Wardrobe", revived the term in the 1970s.
 According to Faux, a capsule wardrobe is a collection of a few essential items of clothing that do not go out of fashion, such as skirts, trousers, and coats, which can then be augmented with seasonal pieces.
 American designer Donna Karan popularised the idea when in 1985, she released an influential capsule collection of seven interchangeable work-wear pieces.